emcniece/cordova-plugin-wifiinfo/README.md

 This plugin allows you to read WiFi network status information from applications developed using PhoneGap/Cordova 3.0 or newer.

+**Only works with Android for now** until I figure out how to get this data in Swift.

 ## Installation

 In your application project directory: